Neha/designsystem/README.md

 :point_right: Remove the redundant tasks.

 ## :bulb: How to start?
 This is the most important question for everyone who is new to design system.
-If you will Google Design System guide - the result you will get is what design system is, what it has etc. but no one explain - "How to start a design system" from a UX, UI, product Lead , or tester presepctive.Here is the process which I have followed and you can follow too:
+If you Google Design System guide - the result you will get is what design system is, what it has etc. but no one explains - "How to start a design system" from a UX, UI, product Lead , or tester presepctive.Here is the process which I have followed and you can follow too:

 __For Developers: "Do not start with the code."__
 __For Designers: "Do not start with the design."__